bsorrentino/mgwt-timesheet/README.md

 mgwt + phonegap proof of concept

-Test is using gwt 2.5 Super Dev Mode & Manen
+Test is using gwt 2.5 Super Dev Mode & Maven3
 =============================================

  1. Open a shell and run.